roxnlopez/php-crud/README.md

 </FilesMatch>
 ```

-Once this change is made, you will need to `Stop Servers` and `Start Servers` in your MAMP console.
+Once this change is made, you will need to `Stop Servers` and `Start Servers` in your MAMP console if it was already running.

 ## Connect to MySQL